-Replacing a Timing chain vs replacing a timing belt
+The difference between replacing a Timing chain and a timing belt

 Replacing a timing belt is a very common service procedure.
 Depending on the driving conditions the car has been exposed to, the timing belt should be replaced between 60,000-150,000 miles.
 This interval is set by the manufacturer and depends on the engine type, and the type of belt used.

 The cost of replacing a timing belt depends on the amount of work needed to get to the belt.
 Prices usually start around $400 and could be double that if there is a lot of labor involved.
 I usually try use Gates timing belts, here’s an example of one of the kits they supply: